-ADDITIONAL ASSIGNMENTS REQUIRED for 400 or 500 LEVEL UNIVERSITY QUARTER CREDIT
+ADDITIONAL ASSIGNMENTS REQUIRED for 400 or 500 LEVEL UNIVERSITY CREDIT

-In this section you will have an opportunity to apply your learning to your professional situation.
+In this section you will apply your learning to your professional situation.
 This course assumes that most participants are classroom teachers who have access to students.
 If you are not teaching in a classroom, please contact the instructor for course modifications.
-If you start or need to complete this course during the summer, please try to apply your ideas when possible with youth from your neighborhood, at a local public library or parks department facility, (they will often be glad to sponsor community-based learning), with students in another teacher's summer classroom in session, students from past years, or use one of your own children or other relative
+If you start or need to complete this course during the summer, please try to apply your ideas when possible with youth from your neighborhood, at a local public library or parks department facility, choose a child of your own or a relative, experiences with students from past years or observe in a summer school classroom.